-Kensa ground source heat pumps are designed to extract renewable heat energy from a number of heat sources providing greater flexibility, affordability and compatibility with a range of applications.
+Kensa ground source heat pumps are designed to extract renewable heat energy from a number of renewable energy sources providing greater flexibility, affordability and compatibility with a range of applications.

 Heat energy (typically from the sun) is stored in the ground and water all around us, at a constant temperature all year round.
-Ground source heat pumps are designed to extract this heat energy via an array of collectors (sometimes referred to as ground collectors or ground arrays); whether this collector is a borehole in rock, slinky pipe in soil, or pond mat in a lake – Kensa has even designed systems to extract heat from sea water to provide heating to boats!
+Ground source heat pumps are designed to extract this heat energy via an array of collectors (sometimes referred to as ground collectors or ground arrays).

 - Cost – Borehole drilling is the most expensive of the ground array options, but is the quickest and less invasive option.